| On two delightful days, the Triangle Model

 place, and Pete Kremlick out scoring Carl Olbrich by one point

+for 9th place.
 All skippers earned points in the first leg

+of the Dixie Cup competition.
 In one memorable moment, Pete Kremlich’s

 boat broke across the starting line at the bell and surged ahead